General CDC Guidelines

 - Traveling increases the chance of contracting and spreading COVID-19.
 The CDC has information on holiday travel at these websites: Travel During the COVID-19 Pandemic, Know Your Travel Risk, and Know When to Delay Your Travel to Avoid Spreading COVID-19.

-A number of traditional Halloween activities, including indoor parties and trick-or-treating, are considered to be high-risk for spreading viruses.
-The CDC states, “You should not participate in in-person Halloween festivities and should not give out candy to trick-or-treaters.”
+A number of traditional Halloween activities, including indoor parties and trick-or-treating, are considered to be higher risk for spreading viruses.
 The CDC guidelines offer several safer, alternative ways to celebrate Halloween.

-The CDC suggests these lower-risk activities as safer alternatives to Halloween gatherings, parties, or trick-or-treating:
+The CDC recommends these safer alternatives to Halloween gatherings, parties, or trick-or-treating:

 - Carving or decorating pumpkins with members of your household and displaying them